wavicom/wavi_scripts/README.md

 ***Step 4:***

 Edit your `masternode.conf` on the local wallet following the instructions in the terminal (here you will be shown your "masternode private key" - copy it).

+***Step 5:***

-Then wait for the full synchronization on the VPS wallet.
+Wait for the full synchronization on the VPS wallet.
 Command to monitor synchronization blocks:

 `watch wavi/wavi-cli getinfo`